opoopop/CAS779-String-Process-Algorithms-Project/README.md

 As we can see from the result when block_num=250 this algorithm shows much better perforamnce.
 ## possible improvement
+Here I am going to introduce two ways of possible improvement.
+Base on my analysis of the result the block_num in Block version should be the parameter we focus on.
+I use sqrt(m) as the value in my code but that is not the best choice.
+As what the result analysis shows there exist a point or some points which cost minimum time consumption.
+How to find the best number of blocks should be a possible improvement.

+The second way is that we use another way to divide the block.
+In my solution we only focus on divide m substrings it into blocks with equal length.
+What if we focus on the lengths of those substrings in stead of the number of them.
+I tried to design a new rule to make the block but the performance of algorithm is not good.
+However, focus on this seems more reasonable, or we can find another ways which focus on different property.

 ## Execute The Code
 Execute the code of algorithms with three versions: